StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * AWS CLI version 2.0.4 or later is installed on the environment where StackState is running.
 * At least one target AWS account that will be monitored.
 * An AWS account for the StackState Agent to use when retrieving data from the target AWS accounts.
 It is recommended to use a separate shared account for this and not use any of the accounts that will be monitored by StackState, but this is not required.

+{% hint style="info" %}
-    * If StackState Agent is running within an AWS environment: The EC2 instance can have an IAM role attached to it.
+If StackState Agent is running within an AWS environment, an IAM role can be attached to the EC2 instance it runs on.
 The Agent will then use this role by default.
-    * The IAM role must have the following IAM policy.
-This policy grants the IAM principal permission to assume the role created in each target AWS account.
+The IAM role must have the following IAM policy, granting the IAM principal permission to assume the role created in each target AWS account:

-{% tabs %}
-{% tab title="IAM policy" %}
 ```javascript
 {
   "Version": "2012-10-17",